-Teaching Assistants and Assistant Instructors will also receive a Tuition Reduction Benefit of \$4,608 per semester for a 20-hour appointment or \$2,304 per semester for a 10-hour appointment.
+Teaching Assistants and Assistant Instructors will also receive a Tuition Reduction Benefit (TRB) of \$4,608 per semester for a 20-hour appointment or \$2,304 per semester for a 10-hour appointment.
+The Graduate Education Taskforce updated the amount of the TRB to match the cost of 9 hours of in-state tuition for all graduate students, beginning in the Fall of 2020.
+This funding is expected to continue.

 Graduate Research Assistants may see a Tuition Reduction Benefit up to the full amount of their tuition bill.

-Students who are employed in an academic position for at least half time (20 hours per week) or a combination of academic positions that equal at least half time (two 10 hours per week) are eligible for resident tuition entitlement (see Administration Basic, Out-of-State Tuition Waivers), employee insurance benefits (see Graduate Student Academic Employment, Graduate Student Employee

-Insurance) and other UT staff benefits.
+Students who are employed in an academic position for at least half time (20 hours per week) or a combination of academic positions that equal at least half time (two 10 hours per week) are eligible for resident tuition entitlement (see Administration Basic, Out-of-State Tuition Waivers), employee insurance benefits (see Graduate Student Academic Employment, Graduate Student Employee Insurance) and other UT staff benefits.
 For a full list of benefits and further information please see the HR Student Employee Benefits page at https://hr.utexas.edu/student/student-employee-benefits.